 The special morphological and physiological characteristics of bryophytes enable them to colonize various substrates in forests, such as tree bark, decaying wood, or rocks, which are less favorable for vascular plants.
 This means that the bryophyte community is largely determined by the quantity and quality of these substrates.
 In fact, many species are directly related to specific substrates; therefore, the species composition varies substantially across different substrates that have different limiting environmental drivers (Smith, 1982).
+The bryophytes included in this work belong to two separate phyla, i.e., mosses (Bryophyta) and liverworts (Marchantiophyta) that are usually considered together in ecological studies due to their similar life history, photosynthetic and ecophysiological structure (Goffinet & Shaw, 2009).

-Terrestrial bryophytes differ depending on litter and forest type, since they establish a permanent layer with few species in coniferous forests, which is missing from deciduous forests because of the inhibitory effect of deciduous litter (Márialigeti et al., 2009).
+Terrestrial bryophytes differ depending on litter and forest type, since they establish a permanent layer with few species in coniferous forests, which is missing from broadleaf forests because of the inhibitory effect of broadleaf litter (Márialigeti et al., 2009).
 Furthermore, terrestrial assemblages are strongly connected to fine-scale soil disturbances, like "pit and mound" formations in natural forests dynamics (von Oheimb et al., 2007).

 Although epiphytic (living on bark) and epixylic (living on decaying wood) assemblages considerably overlap, both are influenced by microclimatic conditions (Táborska et al., 2020), distance to the forest edge (Hofmeister et al., 2016) and landscape factors (Löbel et al., 2006).
 Epiphyte diversity depends mainly on tree species composition, tree size and age distribution (Király et al., 2013; Mezaka et al., 2012), while the main limiting factor for epixylic assemblages is the amount, quality, and continuity of deadwood (Ódor et al., 2006).
 Since these variables are strongly modified by human land use history of forests, these organisms are very sensitive to the forest management regime (Hofmeister et al., 2015; Kaufmann et al., 2017; Müller et al., 2019).
-Although epilithic species are mainly determined by the amount and quality of the rocky substrates, they are also sensitive to some management-related factors as tree species composition and microclimate (Patiño et al., 2010; Weibull & Rydin, 2005).
+Although epilithic species are mainly determined by the amount and quality of the rocky substrates, they are also sensitive to some management-related factors such as tree species composition and microclimate (Patiño et al., 2010; Weibull & Rydin, 2005).

 Because of their strong dependency on substrates, the sampling methodologies of epiphytic, epixylic, epilithic and terrestrial bryophyte assemblages are different (Smith, 1982).
 Terrestrial bryophytes were often surveyed by plot-based methods often connected to the sampling of vascular plants (Márialigeti et al., 2009).
 For the other assemblages, the sampling is based on selected units of the substrates (trees, logs, and rocks) that suppose a nested design within the plots (or stands).
 The sampling of the selected substrate units either cover the whole unit (entire logs, trunks) or subplot(s), or transect(s) within the unit.
 Epiphytic bryophytes are surveyed usually only on the lower 2 m of the trunks for practical reasons; whole tree inventory is applied only in studies specifically focused on vertical distribution (Fritz, 2009).
-Abundance may be quantified either as cover (related to the entire surveyed area) or as presence/absence on the substrate units, rising to frequency values on plot level (pseudo-abundance).
+Abundance may be quantified either as cover (related to the entire surveyed area) or as presence/ absence on the substrate units, rising to frequency values on plot level (pseudo-abundance).
 Most of the bryophytes of these specific substrates are perennial, which means that one careful inventory throughout a year satisfies the scientific standards.
 There are some short-lived terrestrial species related to disturbed soil surfaces which can occur on relatively short periods of the year, but usually terrestrial assemblages are also surveyed only once.